-Use it in these 19 recipes, which will help you keep your protein portions in check while sticking to the high-fat, low-carb keto commandments.
+Use it in these 19 recipes, which will help you keep your protein portions in check while sticking to the high fat, low carb keto commandments.

-With a sauce made of a full cup of heavy whipping cream plus Parmesan cheese, this chicken dish isn’t kidding around about helping you get your keto-friendly fats in.
+With a sauce containing a full cup of heavy whipping cream plus Parmesan cheese, this chicken dish isn’t kidding around about helping you get your keto-friendly fats in.

 Once they’ve been stuffed with the meat and topped with the sauce and cheese, you’ll hardly notice that there are barely any carbs in the dish.

 When bread is a no-no and a cauliflower crust seems like too much work, simply pile your tomatoes and melt your cheese on top of chicken.
 Your keto lifestyle will remain intact, and your pizza cravings will be satisfied.

-Beginning with ghee, finished off with a cupful of heavy cream, and with a smattering of spices added in-between, it doesn’t skimp on fat or flavor.
+Beginning with ghee, finished off with a cup of heavy cream, and with a smattering of spices added in between, it doesn’t skimp on fat or flavor.

 Bake your toppings right into your crust with this creative, carb-free twist on pizza.
 When the mixture of chicken, cheese, and veggies cooks up into sliceable wedges, you won’t miss the bread at all.

-You’ll find everything you love about the classic French dish here: the golden-brown crust on the meat, the ham and cheese tucked inside, even a bonus recipe for a cheese sauce.
+You’ll find everything you love about the classic French dish here: the golden-brown crust on the meat, the ham and cheese tucked inside, and even a bonus recipe for a cheese sauce.

-Casseroles usually involve some sort of grain, but we’re guessing that no one will be complaining about this one swapping out the carbs for chicken and extra bacon.
+Casseroles usually involve some sort of grain, but we’re guessing no one will complain about this one swapping out the carbs for chicken and extra bacon.

 The juicy chicken patty is one thing.
 But what really takes these burgers over the top is the fried cabbage (lettuce is way too blah).

-You’ll get a super-crunchy coating, and as if that isn’t enough, a drizzle of butter over the top gives it a golden-brown crust and makes it taste even better.
+You’ll get a super-crunchy coating, and — as if that isn’t enough — a drizzle of butter over the top gives it a golden-brown crust and makes it taste even better.

-There may not be any actual macaroni in this recipe, but with cauliflower in its place, chicken for extra protein, and two types of cheeses for gooey goodness, pasta will be the last thing on your mind.
+There may not be any actual macaroni in this recipe, but with cauliflower in its place, chicken for extra protein, and two types of cheese for gooey goodness, pasta will be the last thing on your mind.